adisarid/ORSIS-ClickSoftware2017/README.md

 ### Example

 8. In the following example we present a small problem instance with a solution (the solution is not necessarily optimal).
-  1. The input is presented here: http://orsis.net.technion.ac.il/files/2017/01/OC_2017_Challenge_Example.zip.
-  2. A solution is presented here: http://orsis.net.technion.ac.il/files/2017/01/OC_2017_Challenge_Example_Solution.zip
-  * These files are also present in the github repository under "sample_files": https://github.com/adisarid/ORSIS-ClickSoftware2017
+See directory [sample files](https://github.com/adisarid/ORSIS-ClickSoftware2017/tree/master/sample_files) in this github repository.
   * The solution consists of three columns: resource ID, task ID, and start time.

 ## Participation rules